mnikic/mylinux-config-files/README.md

-These are some of my file needed to make a working i3 version of my destop on arch.
+These are some of my files needed to make a working i3 version of my destop on arch.
 Tested on Arch installed in August 2023.
 It is still a work in progress. (there is package for locking that is manually installed so not available via pacman, there are some grub settings that are not here, some spash screens etc).
 Yet its a functional (but minimal) desktop.

 During installation, once one gets to the point where you arch-chroot into /mnt, one can git clone this repo and cd into it.
 Then one can run